 Diffuse Axonal

-A contusion, or bruise, that results from bleeding among brain tissue is sometimes called a coup-contrecoup brain injury.
+A contusion or bruise that results from bleeding in brain tissue is sometimes called a coup-contrecoup brain injury.
 A coup injury occurs when the brain slams against the skull upon impact, while a contrecoup brain injury is when the brain slides back, hitting the skull’s opposite side.
 Brain trauma like this often occurs in severe whiplash cases.
 Frontal lobe damage can:

 - Diminish language skills